How do you fight populism?

 How to fight populists

 The only way to counter populism is to address the root cause before fear and anger allows for populist messages to gain momentum.

 We can only undermine the fury of populistic supporters by convincing them that they are, and will continue to be, socially and culturally relevant.

-The most unfortunate circumstance with populism is, sadly, that a democracy must fight it before it ever becomes a problem5.
 Progressive and wise politicians must take extra caution when cultural status are systematically being shifted away from large homogenous groups.
 Social reform must go hand-in-hand with helping its “victims” to re-align themselves.

 - See for instance Media Logic, Social Control, and Fear by David L. Altheide.